Which treatment for early bowel cancer

 Sometimes doctors give radiotherapy and chemotherapy together for rectal cancer.
 If you have a large tumour, chemotherapy and radiotherapy before surgery may shrink the cancer and make it possible to completely remove it.
 Or it may mean that you do not need such a big operation.
 Radiotherapy after surgery can lower the chance of the cancer coming back for some people.

-People with very early stage bowel cancer (Dukes' A) do not need chemotherapy after surgery.
+People with very early stage bowel cancer (stage 1) do not need chemotherapy after surgery.

-If you have a Dukes' B cancer, your specialist may suggest chemotherapy after surgery, possibly as part of a clinical trial.
+If you have a stage 2 cancer, your specialist may suggest chemotherapy after surgery, possibly as part of a clinical trial.
 Doctors are still not sure whether chemotherapy after surgery lowers the risk of the cancer coming back in bowel cancers of this stage.
-Some people with Dukes' B may be at a higher risk of their cancer coming back, for example if cancer cells are found in blood or lymph vessels around the tumour.
+Some people with stage 2 bowel cancer may be at a higher risk of their cancer coming back, for example if cancer cells are found in blood or lymph vessels around the tumour, or if the cancer has grown into organs or structures next to the bowel.
 In this case your doctor may discuss the option of chemotherapy with you.
-The National Institute for Health and Clinical Excellence (NICE) says that you and your cancer specialist should discuss whether or not to have chemotherapy after surgery if you have a Dukes' B bowel cancer.

-Most people with Dukes' C bowel cancer will have chemotherapy after surgery.
+Most people with stage 3 bowel cancer will have chemotherapy after surgery.
 Fluorouracil is commonly used.
-You may have this through a drip into a vein or as a tablet (capecitabine or uftoral).
+You may have this through a drip into a vein or as a tablet (capecitabine).
 You may have another cancer drug with fluoruracil, such as oxaliplatin.
 Your doctor may suggest a clinical trial to you.
-Researchers are testing several different drugs and drug combinations to try to find which ones are the best at stopping bowel cancer from coming back.
+Researchers are testing several different drugs, drug combinations and length of treatment to try to find out which is best at stopping bowel cancer from coming back.

 Doctors are researching other ways of trying to shrink a cancer before surgery and of trying to stop cancer from coming back.
-Some clinical trials are using biological therapies called monoclonal antibodies before or after surgery.
+For example, one trial is looking at giving chemotherapy before surgery for large bowel cancers.
+Other trials are using biological therapies called monoclonal antibodies before or after surgery.
 You can find more information about this on the bowel cancer research page.

 Our clinical trials database has information about bowel cancer trials in the UK.
 To get there, follow the link and choose 'bowel' from the dropdown menu of cancer types.

-After your treatment has finished, you will have regular check ups for several years.
+After your treatment has finished, you may have regular check ups for several years.
 At first they will be every few months.
 But if all is well the appointments will gradually become less and less frequent.
-You can read more about this and tests you may have on the follow up appointments page.
+You can read more about this and the tests you may have on the follow up for bowel cancer page.

 Question about cancer?
 Contact our information nurse team